When researching MBA programs and structuring your resume, you may have some questions about MBA work experience.

 What is the Purpose of Work Experience for MBA Programs?

-The work experience that you include in your MBA application can tell an admissions committee a lot about who you are.
-It can portray how you’ve grown throughout your career, the ways in which you’ve taken initiative, the impact you’ve made on your company, and the skills you’ve obtained from your profession.
+The work experience you include in your MBA application can tell an admissions committee a lot about who you are.
+It can portray how you’ve grown throughout your career, how you’ve taken initiative, the impact you’ve made on your company, and the skills you’ve obtained from your profession.

-According to Valeria Wiens, Associate Director of Evaluation, Admissions, at Dartmouth’s Tuck School of Business, “The Employment History section of your application allows you to demonstrate that you are accomplished.”
+Valeria Wiens, Associate Director of Evaluation and Admissions at Dartmouth’s Tuck School of Business, states, “The Employment History section of your application allows you to demonstrate that you are accomplished.”

 In short, work experience is an essential aspect of your MBA profile and can make an extensive impression on admissions committees.

-Work experience for MBA programs is an essential aspect of the business school application process.
-Most top business school admittees have at least some professional experience, and many programs are designed for people who have had at least some full-time experience.
+Work experience for MBA programs is essential to the business school application process.
+Most top business school admittees have at least some professional experience, and many programs are designed for people with at least some full-time experience.

 However, it is not impossible to get into business school without a post-graduate career, especially if you apply for a deferred MBA.
 In this type of program, you can gain admission to business school as soon as you finish your undergrad, take a few years to start your career, and then start working toward your MBA.